noahehall/reactjs-d3-universal/readme.md

   - ReactJS + D3 = data viz happiness

 # Status
-  - definitely in alpha, beta will be available when appFuncs is portable
   - [You can see a working version here](https://github.com/noahehall/plusfame)

 # Chart Types